-The best part about this recipe, aside from it being super easy, is that you can use as many tomatoes as you’d like depending on how hungry you are or how many guests you’re serving.
+The best part about this recipe is that you can use as many tomatoes as you’d like depending how hungry you are or how many guests you’re serving.

 What are some of your favorite ways to use tomatoes?